Metrication in the United States: Electronics

-Display sizes for screens on TVs and computer monitors are advertised and sold in inches (measured diagonally), although most boxes also state the size in centimeters.

-The original 1/4 in phone connector jack dates back to 1878 and still sees use in audio equipment and electric instruments.
-In many respects, it has been superseded by the 3.5 mm connectors or 2.5 mm headset, which was common on older mobile phones.
+Display sizes for televisions and monitors are advertised in inches (measured diagonally), though most boxes also give the size in centimeters.
+The original 1/4 in phone connector dates back to 1878 and is still used in audio equipment and electric instruments, but has largely been superseded by 3.5 mm connectors and the 2.5 mm headset jack once common on mobile phones.

-While early floppy disks had a nominal package size of 5 inches (approximately 130 mm), the nominal design diameter of the replacement "3 inch" disks was actually 90 mm.
-CDs and DVDs are 120 mm in diameter, but their size is rarely mentioned; mini CDs are sometimes called 80 mm CDs.

-Computer fan sizes are exclusively referred to by metric units (120 mm or 80 mm case fans, for example), while hard disk drive and CD drive bay sizes are customary measurements, typically 3 inches and 5 inches, respectively.
-The actual size of the drive bays differ from their name (e.g., 3" drive bays are actually 4 in wide, because 3" refers to the historical platter diameter inside the drive).
-The newer 2 inch and 1.8 inch drive bays are specified in metric and use metric mounting screws.
-Newer SSDs in the M.2 form factor are measured in millimeters (e.g., "M.2 2280" is 22 mm wide by 80 mm long).

-The sensors on computer central processing units report the processor temperature in Celsius.
+Early floppy disks had a nominal size of 5 inches (about 130 mm), while the "3 inch" disks that replaced them were actually designed at 90 mm.
+CDs and DVDs are 120 mm in diameter, and mini CDs are sometimes called 80 mm CDs.
+Computer case fans are sized in millimeters (120 mm or 80 mm, for example), while hard disk drive and optical drive bays keep their inch names (3 and 5 inches) even though the actual dimensions differ.
+A 3-inch bay is about 4 in wide, because the name refers to the platter diameter.
+The newer 2-inch and 1.8-inch drive bays are specified in metric and use metric screws, and M.2 SSDs are named by their dimensions in millimeters (an "M.2 2280" is 22 mm wide and 80 mm long).
+CPU temperature sensors report in Celsius.

-Consumer-size photographic film is commonly sold in a 35 mm standard (24×36 mm negative), although print sizes and large format films are defined in inches.
-Digital camera sensor sizes are measured in an archaic manner indicating inverse fractions of an inch representing the diameter of an equivalent vidicon tube.
-For example, a 1/1.6 in sensor is larger than a 1/2.5 in sensor.
-However, lenses are marked in terms of focal length in millimeters (e.g., average natural human field of view is a lens with 35–50 mm focal length for 35 mm film).
+Consumer photographic film is commonly 35 mm (a 24×36 mm negative), though print sizes and large format films are given in inches.
+Digital camera sensor sizes use an archaic inch-fraction system based on the diameter of an equivalent vidicon tube, so a 1/1.6 in sensor is larger than a 1/2.5 in one.
+Lens focal lengths are given in millimeters.

-The weight of vinyl phonograph records is reported in grams.
-The tracking force and anti-skating settings on a turntable are measured in grams-force.
+The weight of vinyl phonograph records is given in grams, and turntable tracking force and anti-skating settings in grams-force.

-Clothing

-Clothing is measured in inches, not centimeters.
-American shoe sizes are measured on different scales for children, men, and women but all sizes are derived from inches.
-Major multi-national apparel brands including Nike, Adidas, Hanes, and Levi's often sell the same inventory worldwide, with tags containing both SI and customary units.

-Bedding

-Mattress sizes use non-numeric labels, such as king, queen, full, or twin.
-These sizes are defined in inches, unlike most other countries, which use similar labels defined using metric units.
-The FPLA mandates bed sheets state the type of bed they are intended for in addition to dimensions in centimeters and inches.
-The FPLA also mandates dual scales on many other woven goods such as towels.